DLR-SC/prov-db-connector/docs/development.rst

  * :py:class:`~provdbconnector.tests.db_adapters.in_memory.test_simple_in_memory.SimpleInMemoryAdapterTest` : Unit test for the low level functions in your adapter.
  * For further introduction on testing your database adapter have a look at the :ref:`test_howto`.
- * :py:class:`~provdbconnector.tests.db_adapters.in_memory.test_simple_in_memory.SimpleInMemoryAdapterProvApiTests` : Integration test for the adapter with the api.
+ * :py:class:`~provdbconnector.tests.db_adapters.in_memory.test_simple_in_memory.SimpleInMemoryAdapterProvDbTests` : Integration test for the adapter with the api.

 See this example tests for the :py:class:`~provdbconnector.db_adapters.in_memory.simple_in_memory.SimpleInMemoryAdapter`